graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/dataloader.md

                 // Get the custom data loader
                 var loader = context.RequestServices.GetRequiredService<MyOrderDataLoader>();

-                // Add this UserId to the pending keys to fetch
+                // Add this UserId to the pending keys to fetch.
                 // The execution strategy will trigger the data loader to fetch the data via MyOrderDataLoader.FetchAsync() at the
                 // appropriate time, and the field will be resolved with an instance of Order once FetchAsync()
                 // returns with the batched results
                 return loader.LoadAsync(context.GetArgument<int>("id"));
             });
     }